Richard Prebble: Government

 During the government Prebble aligned himself with Roger Douglas, the controversial Minister of Finance, and was an associate finance minister.
 Douglas, Prebble and David Caygill were together dubbed "the Treasury Troika", and were responsible for most of the economic reform undertaken by the Labour government.
 The "Rogernomics" reforms, which were based on free market economic theory, were unpopular with many traditional Labour supporters.
-In August 1988 Prebble spoke at a public meeting in Sydenham and was greeted with jeering crowds of Labour supporters who were angry with the reforms and their consequent unemployment.
+In August 1988, Prebble spoke at a public meeting in Sydenham and was greeted with jeering crowds of Labour supporters who were angry with the reforms and their consequent unemployment.
 While being interviewed by a television reporter he was hit, mid-sentence, by an egg thrown from the crowd.
 The egg was thrown by Christopher Owen-Cooper, a former serviceman who served in both World War II and the Korean War, who faced a disorderly behaviour charge.
 Owen-Cooper was quoted by The Dominion newspaper as saying "We've all built up frustration, we're sick of what the Government's doing.
 They [politicians] can't give us any answers so it was time someone gave them the hurry along."
 He was discharged but paid $50 in costs.

 Prebble held more portfolios than any other minister in the government as his post of Minister for State Owned Enterprises absorbed almost all the portfolios of government owned operations and assets which were scheduled to be privatised (much to the opposition of the public).
-As such Prebble became grossly overworked and colleagues noticed he paid little attention to his appearance with unkempt hair and ragged suits.
+As such, Prebble became grossly overworked and colleagues noticed he paid little attention to his appearance with unkempt hair and ragged suits.
 Other ministers also felt his portfolio took up too much time in cabinet meetings.
 Lange, in tune with the public mood, was opposed to public asset sales and impeded Prebble's efforts in selling them.
 The disagreement became a very public falling-out when Lange stripped him of the State Owned Enterprises (SOE) portfolio on 4 November 1988.
-Prebble publicly counterattacked in a television interview that night saying that Lange was acting dictatorial and was in no state to be making decisions.
+Prebble publicly counterattacked in a television interview that night saying that Lange was acting dictatorially and was in no state to be making decisions.
 Prebble commented: "He [Lange] said the matter had been eating and gnawing at him and was killing him.
 I said I didn't think this was a proper basis for making policy.
 Mr Lange said in that case I should resign."
-The comments on television by Prebble lead to his dismissal from cabinet altogether the following day.
+The comments on television by Prebble led to his dismissal from cabinet altogether the following day.
 Lange stated at a press conference that Prebble had misrepresented the detail and nature of a private conversation between the two.

 Prebble returned to the backbenches afterwards.
-In August 1989 he put himself forward to fill one of two vacant seats in cabinet, but lost a caucus ballot to Annette King.
-When Lange's replacement as Prime Minister Geoffrey Palmer held a complete re-election of cabinet in January 1990 Prebble was elected and returned to the frontbench and cabinet.
+In August 1989, he put himself forward to fill one of two vacant seats in cabinet, but lost a caucus ballot to Annette King.
+When Lange's replacement as Prime Minister Geoffrey Palmer held a complete re-election of cabinet in January 1990, Prebble was elected and returned to the frontbench and cabinet.
 Palmer gave him the SOE portfolio once again and later appointed him Minister of Police as well.